Irish mythology: Fomorians

 The Fomorians or Fomori (Fomóire) are a supernatural race, who are often portrayed as hostile and monstrous beings.
 Originally, they were said to come from under the sea or the earth.
 Later, they were portrayed as sea raiders, which was probably influenced by the Viking raids on Ireland around that time.
 Later still they were portrayed as giants.
 They are enemies of Ireland's first settlers and opponents of the Tuatha Dé Danann, although some members of the two races have offspring.
-The Fomorians were viewed as the alter-egos to the Túath Dé The Túath Dé defeat the Fomorians in the Battle of Mag Tuired.
+The Fomorians were viewed as the alter-egos to the Tuath Dé The Tuath Dé defeat the Fomorians in the Battle of Mag Tuired.
 This has been likened to other Indo-European myths of a war between gods, such as the Æsir and Vanir in Norse mythology and the Olympians and Titans in Greek mythology.

 Heroes

 Heroes in Irish mythology can be found in two distinct groups.
 There is the lawful hero who exists within the boundaries of the community, protecting their people from outsiders.
-Within the kin-group or túath, heroes are human and gods are not.
+Within the kin-group or tuath, heroes are human and gods are not.

 The Fianna warrior bands are seen as outsiders, connected with the wilderness, youth, and liminal states.
-Their leader was called Finn mac Cumaill, the first stories of him are told in fourth century.
+Their leader was called Fionn mac Cumhaill, and the first stories of him are told in fourth century.
 They are considered aristocrats and outsiders who protect the community from other outsiders; though they may winter with a settled community, they spend the summers living wild, training adolescents and providing a space for war-damaged veterans.
 The time of vagrancy for these youths is designated as a transition in life post puberty but pre-manhood.
 Manhood being identified as owning or inheriting property.
 They live under the authority of their own leaders, or may be somewhat anarchic, and may follow other deities or spirits than the settled communities.

 The church refused to recognize this group as an institution and referred to them as "sons of death".

 Legendary creatures

-The Oilliphéist is a sea serpent-like monster in Irish mythology and folklore.
-These monsters were believed to inhabit many lakes and rivers in Ireland and there are many legends of saints and heroes fighting them.
+The Oilliphéist is a sea-serpent-like monster in Irish mythology and folklore.
+These monsters were believed to inhabit many lakes and rivers in Ireland and there are legends of saints, especially St. Patrick, and heroes fighting them.